6502 Instruction Set

 (while the value is modified in the next cycle), before the modified value is

-devices attached to the address bus that may trigger some action on this
+a device attached to the address bus that may trigger some action on any write

 This does not apply to the CMOS variants of the 6502.